Automatically Change Response Data Using a Pattern File

 4. Configure pattern repetition

-Click OK in the LIN Response Setting dialog to save the settings and close the dialog.
+Click the OK button in the LIN Response Setting dialog to complete the pattern file settings and close the dialog.

-Frames with an assigned pattern file show a check mark in Ptn.
-Turn on Rep. to loop the pattern file continuously.
+Frames with a configured pattern file have a check mark in Ptn.
+If Rep. is checked, the pattern file is executed repeatedly.

 |---|---|

-Lines are transmitted in order.
+Lines are transmitted in order starting from the first line.
 A pattern file can contain up to 10,000 lines.

 | Column 1 | Column 2 | Column 3 | Column 4 | Column 5 | Column 6 | Column 7 | Column 8 | Column 9 | Column 10 |